pavelchai/AltFormatter/README.md

 # Disadvantages

-1. Performance of the solution is near of the XMLSerializer, SOAP Serializer (see in examples).
+1. Performance of the solution is near of the XMLSerializer, SOAPFormatter (see in examples).
 If you want more performance, you should select another serializer.

 # How to use